 Since Mary and Joseph lived in Nazareth, the odds of them being in Bethlehem for Christ’s birth were quite small.
 This was a direct fulfillment of Micah’s prophecy and further proof that the Bible is true.

-3. Prophecy of Cyrus before he was even born
+3. Fulfilled prophecy of Cyrus was given before he was even born

 Isaiah wrote in the eighth century B.C., but Cyrus was not born until the sixth century B.C., approximately 200 years later.
 How could Isaiah name Cyrus before he was even born?